 Farm buildings beyond the Sheffield edge

-Sheffield runs straight into the Peak District on its western side, and on the rural fringes towards Chesterfield, Rotherham and the moor edge the land turns to upland grazing and mixed farming.
-The buildings reflect it: livestock sheds, cattle and sheep housing, fodder stores and general-purpose barns, with the machinery sheds and grain stores that go with the lower mixed holdings.
-Most are steel-framed, with profiled metal or fibre-cement roofs that have weathered hard through exposed South Yorkshire winters.
+Sheffield meets the Peak District pretty sharp on its western edge.
+Head out towards Chesterfield, Rotherham, or the moorland, and you’re into upland grazing and mixed farming.
+The buildings tell the story: livestock sheds, cattle and sheep housing, fodder stores, general-purpose barns, all the machinery sheds and grain stores that go with the lower mixed holdings.
+Mostly, they’re steel-framed, with profiled metal or fibre-cement roofs that have taken a real beating from those exposed South Yorkshire winters.

 Upland weather and what it does to roofs

-Exposure on the high ground near Sheffield is unforgiving.
-Wind-driven rain finds every weak lap, condensation inside livestock buildings keeps the steel wet, and freeze-thaw cycles work on brittle fibre-cement.
-The result is corrosion at the laps and fixings, perforation on older metal, and cracking on ageing cement sheets.
-A coating can slow surface corrosion on metal that is fundamentally sound and seal light weathering.
-It does nothing for a roof that has already failed, and we will not pretend otherwise.
+That high ground near Sheffield is brutal.
+Wind-driven rain will find every weak lap.
+Inside livestock buildings, condensation keeps the steel constantly wet.
+Then you’ve got those freeze-thaw cycles working hard on brittle fibre-cement.
+What you end up with is corrosion at the laps and fixings, perforations in older metal, and cracking on those ageing cement sheets.
+We can slow surface corrosion on metal that’s fundamentally sound and seal up light weathering.
+But if a roof has already failed, a coating won’t fix it.
+We won’t pretend otherwise.

-- Failed laps and fixings on weather-beaten roofs
+- Laps and fixings failing on weather-beaten roofs.

-- Condensation and gutter issues on busy livestock buildings
+- Condensation and gutter problems in busy livestock buildings.

 Repair, coat or replace

-The honest assessment is building by building.
-Coat the roofs that are sound, repair the bays failing at the laps or fixings, and budget to replace anything past saving.
-Many Sheffield-area holdings need a mix rather than a single answer.
-Asbestos-cement is the part demanding most care: it is common on older agricultural roofs, and disturbing it carries legal duties.
-A sound sheet may suit encapsulation; a damaged one needs licensed removal, not coating.
-We keep that line clear.
+You need an honest assessment, building by building.
+Coat the roofs that are sound.
+Repair the bays where the laps or fixings are starting to fail.
+And budget to replace anything that’s past saving.
+Many holdings around Sheffield need a mix of all three, not one single answer.
+Asbestos-cement needs the most care.
+It’s common on older agricultural roofs, and you’ve got legal duties if you disturb it.
+A sound sheet might be fine for encapsulation, but a damaged one needs licensed removal, not a coating.
+We keep that line very clear.

 Working around livestock and the season

-Livestock buildings rarely stand empty, so we plan around housing and turnout, and tackle fodder and grain stores while they are clear.
-Upland weather also limits the working window, so timing the work for settled spells matters.
-A coating programme around Sheffield has to fit both the farm calendar and the conditions, and we schedule accordingly rather than forcing a job into the wrong week.
+Livestock buildings are rarely empty.
+We plan our work around housing and turnout times, and we’ll tackle fodder and grain stores when they’re clear.
+That upland weather also dictates when we can work, so timing the job for settled spells is crucial.
+Any coating programme on a Sheffield farm has to fit both the farm’s calendar and the conditions.
+We schedule accordingly; we won’t try to force a job into the wrong week.

 Survey before quote

-We will not price an agricultural coating from a photograph.
-A surveyor inspects the roofs, checks condition inside and out, and reports back so you can see which buildings are coating candidates and which need repair or replacement.
-For farms in the Sheffield area the survey is free and you are not committed to anything by booking one.
+We won’t price an agricultural coating from a photo.
+We send a surveyor out to inspect the roofs, inside and out.
+They’ll report back so you can see exactly which buildings are candidates for coating and which need repair or replacement.
+For farms in the Sheffield area, that survey is free, and you’re not committed to anything by booking it.